braycarlson/braycarlson/README.md

 # Hi, I'm Brayden.

-- An undergraduate student at the University of Lethbridge.
+- I am an undergraduate student at the University of Lethbridge.
-- A research assistant in the [Tata Lab](https://tatalab.ca/).
-- A former member of [The Birdsong Lab](http://david-logue.squarespace.com/).
+- I am a research assistant in the [Tata Lab](https://tatalab.ca/) and a former member of [The Birdsong Lab](http://david-logue.squarespace.com/).
 - I am interested in research, software development, data science, and machine learning.

 ## Language(s)